itjraymond/java.fun_with_types/README.md

 with the ability to login into the database and verify data or modify tables or other database objects.

 &nbsp;
 &nbsp;

 # To see Simple Value Object in action, checkout branch `feature/value-object`

-# Fun with types: Simple value object
+# Fun with types: Simple value object: Sku

+---

 Principle: Make Invalid State Unrepresentable

 Example: Sku - Stock Keeping Unit

-We could represent a Sku in our Java program with a type String.
+We could represent a Sku in our Java program using the type String.
 E.g. String sku = "10000000";
 However, String can have many values that wouldn't be appropriate for a Sku.
 In addition, we may need to apply some validation peppered throughout the code.

 We could represent a Sku with a type Integer.
 E.g. Integer sku = 10000000;
 This is better but there are still many values that would not be appropriate: e.g. 20, -1, 1356, 02, 1000000.